leegao/readme2tex/READOTHER.md

 python setup.py develop
 ```

-To compile `INPUT.md` and render all of its equations, run
+To compile `INPUT.md` and render all of its formulas, run

 ```bash
 python -m readme2tex --output README.md INPUT.md